micro-js/combine-reducers/Readme.md

 ### combineReducers(reducers)

 - `reducers` - An object containing a map of reducers to property names
+- `defaultState` - Optional.
+Specify a default value for the state object.
+Useful for nesting `combineReducers` calls.

 **Returns:** The combined reducer map as a single reducing function.